containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 ### `NoNewPrivileges=` (defaults to `no`)

-If enabled (which is the default), this disables the container processes from gaining additional privileges via things like setuid and file capabilities.
+If enabled, this disables the container processes from gaining additional privileges via things like setuid and file capabilities.

 ### `Rootfs=`